ohshitgorillas/qmk_userspace/layouts/60_ansi_tsangan_split_bs_rshift/ohshitgorillas/README.md

 - Hold `a` (macOS: Opt, Windows: Ctrl) and tap `d` (Backspace)

 This method is not only faster and more comfortable, but also keeps your hands in their natural positions, dramatically reducing strain during extended typing sessions.

+Note that "delete previous word" uses different modifiers across operating systems: Opt+Backspace on macOS versus Ctrl+Backspace on Windows/Linux.
+To maintain consistent word deletion behavior with the `d` and `f` keys, the layout swaps Opt on `a` with Ctrl when switching to Windows/Linux.
+This change may affect other workflows, such as moving lines in VS Code, which now uses Alt on `s` instead of Opt on `a`.

 ### The Taming of Caps Lock as a Dual-Use Key
 Using Caps Lock as a fast layer-tap key while preserving its standard tap behavior presents a significant technical challenge: